goshark2/Security/Compromised Windows Analysis – TryHackMe.md

 We suspected the recurring prompt every minute was tied to a Scheduled Task.

 We opened Task Scheduler and confirmed a task was created at 10:29 AM, intended to reach out to the C2 server via SSH on a one-minute interval.
-This indicated persistence and possibly automated command executio
+This indicated persistence and possibly automated command execution.

 ![image](https://github.com/user-attachments/assets/0b0364bc-9665-4ad0-8110-3581387b2023)